 Non-stop flights from Detroit to Boston

-Meanwhile if your Spirit flight gets canceled, you are mostly likely going to have to wait until the next day, or get a refund and buy a walk-up ticket on another carrier.
+Meanwhile, if your Spirit flight gets canceled, you are most likely going to have to wait until the next day, or get a refund and buy a walk-up ticket on another carrier.

 It’s not just about the number of daily frequencies

 Now imagine that your Delta flight from Detroit to Boston cancels, but all of the other Delta flights that day to Boston are already full.
 Because Delta operates a dense network, they can route you via New York LaGuardia, or even Atlanta.

 You might not prefer the added connection and the longer travel time, but they’ll get you to your destination on the same day.
 Here’s Delta’s route map, for example.

 Spirit’s network just doesn’t have the same redundancy.

 And in fact, their route map probably overstates their redundancy since I expect that most of the lines coming into a destination aren’t actually timed well for connections.

 Spirit route map